snmedley/PRPP_SMART_BHM/README.md

 Note that our previous method estimated average outcomes directly at the DTR level while the methods presented here estimate average outcomes at the trial pathway then derive the DTR estimates.

 ## Data Generation and Simulation Scenarios
-Code to generate PRPP-SMART data with a continuous stage 2 outcome can be found in my repository [PRPP_SMART_WRRM_continuous](https://github.com/snmedley/PRPP_SMART_WRRM_continuous/tree/main).

-Across simulation scenarios, we vary preference rates (proportions of preference vs. no preference at stages 1 and 2), response rates (probability of response to A and B at the end of stage 1), and the distribution of the final outcome across trial pathways.
-We fix the expected outcome for the indifference DTRs across trial pathways but vary the expected outcome in the preference DTRs to generate different *preference augmented DTR effect types*.
-The different simulation scenarios are described in the tables below.
-RData files containing the parameter values for different simulation scenarios can be found in the folder Scenarios.
+Across simulation scenarios, we vary preference rates (proportions of preference vs. no preference at stages 1 and 2) and response rates (probability of response to A and B at the end of stage 1).

 | Preference/Response Rate Scenario | Probability of Stage 1 Preference | Probability of Stage 2 Preference | Probability of Response to A | Probability of Response to B |
 | ------------------------------------ | --------------------------------- | --------------------------------- | ---------------------------- | ---------------------------- |